JonasWeinert/jonasweinert/README.md

 <h2 align="center">I am passionate about finding ways to use Python, LLMs, and other technologies to make organisations more efficient</h3>

-I love economics & econometrics, where I focus on expeerimental and quasi-experimental causal inference for impact evaluations.
-I am also fascinated with finding ways to leverage data and technology to generate visualisations, graphs and other inisights in organisational settings.
+I love economics & econometrics, where I focus on experimental and quasi-experimental causal inference for impact evaluations.
+I am also fascinated with finding ways to leverage data and technology to generate automations, visualisations, and other insights in organisational settings.

 - 🌎 I am currently based in London
 - 🔭 I’m working as a Monitoring & Evaluation consultant on international developemnt projects in Global Health